Chichester Cathedral is open from 10.00am - 4.00pm every day. Entry is free, however donations are welcome.

-The Cathedral has been awarded the “Good to Go” mark by Visit Britain.
+We have made a number of changes to ensure that you can visit Chichester Cathedral safely.
+As a result the Cathedral has been awarded the “Good to Go” mark by Visit Britain.
 The UK-wide industry standard and consumer mark demonstrates to visitors that an organisation is following government and public health guidance in relation to COVID-19.

 #KnowBeforeYouGo: Things to know ahead of your visit...

 We will operate a one-way system of entrance and exit to the building.

-The Blessed Sacrament is reserved in Saint Clements Chapel off the of the South Aisle, which is set aside for private prayer.
+Votive stands will be available for you to light a candle.
+The Blessed Sacrament is reserved in The Lady Chapel, at the east end of the Cathedral, which is set aside for private prayer.

 When visiting, please follow the Government’s guidance, which includes:

 Respect the rules, protect each other and enjoy your visit.

 - The Cathedral’s on-site toilets are currently closed.
 The nearest public toilets are available opposite the Cathedral on Tower Street.

 * Data that is collected by Chichester Cathedral for NHS Test and Trace will only be shared with NHS Test and Trace in the event of a local COVID-19 outbreak and to help minimise the transmission of COVID-19 and support public health and safety.
 To support NHS Test and Trace, records are held for 21 days.
 This reflects the incubation period for COVID-19 (which can be up to 14 days) and an additional 7 days to allow time for testing and tracing.
 After 21 days, this information is securely destroyed.
 If you have further questions please email: email@example.com